sirisian/ecmascript-types/README.md

 f('a', 1, 1.0, () => {}, 'b', 2, 2.0, () => {});
 ```
 Two rests with nothing typed between them are an error, since there is no boundary between them and no assignment more right than another.

+Variadic *generic* parameters collect their arguments by these same rules — the element type ends a run, assignment is greedy with give-back, names override — stated in [generics](generics.md#variadic-generic-parameters).
 Rest array destructuring:
 ```js
 function f(...[a: uint8, b: uint8, c: uint8]) {